 Imagine you have three friends of whom you know the individual weight and height.

-You would like to deduce Chris’ T-shirt size from Cameron’s and Sarah’s by looking at the height and weight.
+You would like to deduce Christian’s t-shirt size from David’s and Julia’s by looking at the height and weight.

 ||Height in m